 Drunk driving can leave innocent victims suffering from severe injuries like whiplash, paralysis, brain injury, and death.
 This leaves the question: Who is going to pay for these injuries and all the costs and losses that come with them?
 Hiring a car accident lawyer with our firm can help you sort all this out and answer your questions.

-A drunk driving accident lawyer in Jacksonville, Florida, can help you file an accident claim.
+A car accident lawyer in Jacksonville, Florida, can help you file an accident claim.
 At the Law Offices of Anidjar & Levine, we will fight hard to get you all the compensation you deserve if you suffered injuries from a drunk driver.

 For a free legal consultation with a drunk driving accidents lawyer serving Jacksonville, call (800) 747-3733